Reegan-758/ufw-firewall-configuration/UFW-Configuration-Guide.md

 #### Test the firewall rules to ensure they are working as expected.
 You can use tools like nc (netcat) to test the allowed and blocked connections.

+### Using Netcat

+- Netcat (nc) is a versatile networking tool used for testing and debugging.
+You can test allowed and blocked connections with it.

 __To test allowed connections (e.g., SSH):__

 ```bash